MONTSERRAT HIKING IDEAS

 Stroll to the Cross of St. Miquel to see amazing views of the monastery.
 The path is mostly shady, and it has up and downs (30-45min).
 If you continue walking up after that, the trail will take you to the upper station of the Sant Joan Funicular, connecting with one of the top hiking trails in the mountain range: the path to Sant Jeroni (see below).

 Take the Funicular to Sant Joan and walk down enjoying the views and the nature (45min-1h).
 The path is wide and more or less regular, but eventually it gets quite steep: make sure the youngest don’t run in these sections or they risk rolling down!
+If you are lucky and pay attention, you might even see wild goats on your way down!
+They were autochthonous but eventually disappeared from the mountain.
+The program to reintroduce them has been a total success.

 The Funicular of Santa Cova saves you the first 15min walk down hill, and after that it’s another 15min walk to the Chapel of the Holy Cave, where the Black Madonna of Montserrat was supposedly found.
 On the way, you will pass a Path of the Cross where Gaudí collaborated designing one of the last stages when he was young.
 The walk back is quite uphill and it involves stairs.